man-su-97/weekday-assignment/README.md

 # Candidate Application Platform

-     An web application that allows users to view job listings, filter jobs based on various criteria, and features infinite scroll for a seamless browsing experience.The platform provides a user-friendly interface for viewing and applying to jobs.
+Welcome to our Candidate Application Platform!
+This web application offers a seamless experience for users to explore job listings, apply filters based on various criteria, and effortlessly browse through endless opportunities.
+Here's a brief overview of what our platform offers:

-## **How to install and run locally ?**
+## How to Install and Run Locally?

+To get started with our platform locally, follow these simple steps:

 ```
 $ git clone https://github.com/man-su-97/weekday-assignment.git